-Figure D.1 Components of urea rebound (from the DOQI report)
+Figure D.1: Components of urea rebound (from the Disease Outcomes Quality Initiative report)

-Practical problems of timing of blood samples
+D:2: Practical problems of timing of blood samples

-It is not practical to ask patients to wait for such a delayed blood sample to be taken and estimations of this late rebound are often used.
-Methods of sampling are considered in some detail in the Standards document (page 98).
-The Renal Association and National Kidney Foundation Dialysis Outcomes Quality Initiative (DOQI) guidelines currently advise "slow flow methods" of post-dialysis blood sampling since they negate the effects of access recirculation and allow partially for cardiopulmonary recirculation (Renal Association Standards document).
-However both of these methods involve four steps and require accurate timing of blood samples during the early period of most rapid urea rebound: this may be difficult to achieve in a busy renal unit.
-In North America dialysis centres have revealed that at least 20 methods of post-dialysis blood sampling were recently in use and more than 40% of the haemodialysis centres used a method of post-dialysis sampling that did not attempt to allow for the effects of access and cardiopulmonary recirculation (Beto et al).
+It is not practical to ask patients to wait for such a delayed blood sample to be taken, so estimations of this late rebound are often used.
+Methods of sampling are considered in some detail in the second edition (page 98) and third edition (pages 27 and 35) of the Standards document.
+The National Kidney Foundation Dialysis Outcomes Quality Initiative guidelines2 currently advise 'slow flow methods' of post-dialysis blood sampling since they negate the effects of access recirculation and partially allow for cardiopulmonary recirculation.
+The third edition of the Renal Association document includes three acceptable methods for post dialysis sampling.
+However the 'early' sampling methods involve four steps and require accurate timing of the blood samples during the early period of most rapid urea rebound: this may be difficult to achieve in a busy renal unit.
+In North America, dialysis centres have revealed that at least 20 methods of post-dialysis blood sampling were recently in use, and more than 40% of the haemodialysis centres used a method of post-dialysis sampling that did not attempt to allow for the effects of access and cardiopulmonary recirculation.3

-The observation that patient survival in the USA improves as URR increases up to 60% was made using undefined post-dialysis sampling methods which are likely to have been similar to the post-dialysis methods described more recently in North American haemodialysis facilities.
+The observation that patient survival in the USA improves as URR increases up to 60% was made using undefined post-dialysis sampling methods that the likely to have been similar to the post-dialysis methods described more recently in North American haemodialysis facilities.

-Current UK practice in blood sampling
+D:3: Current UK practice in blood sampling

-An informal survey by the Registry of the methods of post-dialysis sampling used by participating UK renal units has shown a wide range of sampling techniques in use.
-Many units obtain the post-dialysis blood sample immediately at the end of the dialysis session with no "slow flow" period.
-A similar observation was made in a survey of all adult renal units in Scotland in early 1998 (Mactier).
-This widespread use of immediate post-dialysis sampling will overestimate urea removal during dialysis and hence the URR, as the sample is diluted by access recirculation of 'just dialysed blood', and there is no account of cardiopulmonary recirculation and the disequilibrium component of the urea rebound.
+A survey in 2002 by the Registry of the methods of post-dialysis sampling used by participating UK renal units has shown a wide range of sampling techniques in use.
+Many units obtain the post-dialysis blood sample immediately at the end of the dialysis session with no 'slow flow' period.
+A similar observation was made in a survey of all adult renal units in Scotland in early 1998.4 This widespread use of immediate post-dialysis sampling will overestimate urea removal during dialysis, and hence URR, as the sample is diluted by the access recirculation of 'just dialysed blood', and there is no account of cardiopulmonary recirculation and the disequilibrium component of the urea rebound.

-For good comparative audit, it is essential that a standardised post dialysis sampling technique is used which is simple and reproducible.
+For good comparative audit, it is essential that a standardised post-dialysis sampling technique is used that is simple and reproducible.